 The previous part of this article was meant more as a broad introduction to the problem of human intestinal parasites.
 From here on in the focus is on intestinal worms, specifically the common tapeworm, and how to use pumpkin seeds to get rid of them.

-Pumpkin seeds have been traditionally used as an anthelmintic (a substance that helps expel intestinal worms).
+Pumpkin seeds have been traditionally used as an anthelmintic (a substance that helps expel intestinal parasites).
 Importantly, this pumpkin seed remedy for intestinal worms does not actually kill the worms outright.
 It is believed the high levels of cucurbitins, and perhaps other unidentified compounds, actually paralyze the worms.
 This prevents them from holding on to the intestinal walls, as they usually do during a bowel movement.

 How to Expel Intestinal Worms Using Pumpkin Seeds